k-bx/protocol-buffers/README.md

 `protocol-buffers-descriptors`, and `hprotoc`.
 These are three interdependent Haskell packages originally written by Chris Kuklewicz.

+Currently, maintainership was taken by Kostiantyn Rybnikov.
+It is planned to only support GHC 7.8 and newer unless someone explicitly asks for support of earlier versions.

 (Needs check) This README was updated most recently to reflect version `2.0.7`.
 This code should be compatible with Google protobuf version `2.3.0`.
 Changes to keep up with Google protobuf version `2.4.0` are